comp-imaging-sci/hallucinations-tomo-recon/README.md

 ```
 python extract_recons.py
 ```
+The reconstructed images will be saved in new subdirectories `recons_ind` and `recons_ood`.

 ## PLS-TV
 The Berkeley Advanced Reconstruction Toolbox (BART) software is used for the PLS-TV method: https://mrirecon.github.io/bart/.
 Please install the BART software before running our code for PLS-TV.
 Our implementation was successfully tested with `bart-0.5.00`.

 #### Instructions
-1. Enter the `PLSTV` directory from root:
+1. Enter the `PLSTV` directory from root directory:
 ```
 cd PLSTV
 ```